-C CORPORATION S CORPORATION GENERAL Partnership LIMITED Partnership LIMITED LIABILITY COMPANY SPLIT-DOLLAR (Economic Benefit Tax Regime) The IRS issued final regulations addressing the taxation of split-dollar arrangements on September 17, 2003.
+C CORPORATION S CORPORATION GENERAL PARTNERSHIP LIMITED PARTNERSHIP LIMITED LIABILITY COMPANY SPLIT-DOLLAR (Economic Benefit Tax Regime) The IRS issued final regulations addressing the taxation of split-dollar arrangements on September 17, 2003.
 The split-dollar arrangement outlined in this chart is structured as a non-equity endorsement split-dollar arrangement involving an employee.
 Note: The Sarbanes-Oxley Act makes it a crime for publicly traded companies to, directly or indirectly, enter into a loan with certain directors and officers.
 It is unclear whether the Act applies to split-dollar arrangements.
 Clients should contact their tax or legal advisors for the most recent developments.
 This is an effective strategy for financing an insurance policy because the corporation is a separate tax entity (i.e., the nondeductible premium effect of increasing income does not flow through to the shareholders).
 The shareholders receive valuable insurance protection for the smaller economic benefit cost.
 Upon termination of the split-dollar arrangement, generally at retirement, the policy can be used by the corporation to finance a deferred compensation payout or can be rolled out through purchase by, or bonus to, the insured.
-There are additional estate issues where a controlling shareholder is party to the agreement.
-The final regulations retain a special rule for non-equity split-dollar insurance arrangements.
-Under this special rule, non-equity arrangements entered into in a NONQUALIFIED DEFERRED COMPENSATION This may be an effective strategy for deferring income for multiple shareholder-employees due to the separation of owners from the entity and tax-bracket differences.
+There are additional estate issues where a controlling shareholder is party to the agreement. leverage when, for estate purposes, the The final regulations retain a special rul compensatory context or a gift context w However, other means for repaying the b Where owners/employees of a pass-throu Sole or Majority Owner -Noncontributory plan: The owner is taxe premium. -Contributory plan: With the enactment to the business results in taxable incor Multiple Owner Plans -Same as above.
+The only difference is t -S corporation: Nondeductible premium ownership, certain shareholders bear n election. -Partnerships and LLCs: Special allocat (members) to adjust inequities in prem that the nondeductible premium expense is expense is allocated pro rata to all shareho nore cost of the insurance, which, under a ions based on substantial economic effect nsurance trust (ILIT) or other third party. ngements.
+Under this special rule, non-eq ne.
+Thus, where an ILIT is the owner of the blicy cash values will be unavailable to the ement may be less complex. on the economic benefit.
+As a result, the o lose their tax efficiency because any paym spread among multiple owners. olders in direct proportion to their ownersh noncontributory split-dollar arrangement, may allow the nondeductible premium dol uity arrangements entered into in a policy, gift tax leverage is still possible. e trust. wher is taxed twice on a portion of the nent made by the split-dollar participant hip of stock.
+Depending on percentage may result in termination of the S llars to be directed to specific partners NONQUALIFIED DEFERRED COMPENSATION This may be an effective strategy for deferring income for multiple shareholder-employees due to the separation of owners from the entity and tax-bracket differences.
 The IRS refuses to rule concerning the application of constructive receipt with regard to a controlling shareholder.
 Sole or Majority Owner -Not an effective strategy.
-Plan results in again, when the owner or his or her ben Multiple Owners -Same as above.
-The only difference is the corporation: Nondeductible expense is certain shareholders may bear more of Partnerships and LLCs: Special allocation to adjust other inequities.
-Employee (not an owner) hat the nondeductible expense is spread a s allocated pro rata to all shareholders in d the income is deferred and used to pay no mong multiple owners.
-Iirect proportion to their ownership of stock may allow the nondeductible expense to be ndeductible insurance premium.
+Plan results i again, when the owner or his or her ber Multiple Owners -Same as above.
+The only difference is t -S corporation: Nondeductible expense i certain shareholders may bear more of -Partnerships and LLCs: Special allocat to adjust other inequities.
+Employee (not an owner) hat the nondeductible expense is spread a s allocated pro rata to all shareholders in c the income is deferred and used to pay no mong multiple owners. lirect proportion to their ownership of stoc may allow the nondeductible expense to b ondeductible insurance premium.
 And k.
 Depending on percentage ownership, e directed to specific partners (members)